Information Technology (IT) & Mohave Connect

 As a student, you get full access to the following Microsoft programs.
 The programs are available to use online AND as real software that you can download and install on your personal devices.

-• In the top-right corner of the portal, select the “Install Office” button
+- In the top-right corner of the page, select the “Install apps” button, then select “Microsoft 365 apps

 OneDrive